Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Models

 The description of the electromagnetic field is given by the compressible three-dimensional magnetohydrodynamic (MHD) equations, which is a one-fluid plasma model.
 It is composed of the equations \eqref{mhd1} to \eqref{mhd4}, which represent, respectively, the continuity equation, the equation of motion, the magnetic field induction equation and the equation of state.
 These describe the evolution of the plasma's density $\rho$, velocity field $\mathbf{u}$ and magnetic field $\mathbf{B}$.
 The total magnetic field is given by the magnetic fluctuations $\mathbf{b}$ plus a background field in the $z$-direction $\mathbf{B}_0$, meaning that $\mathbf{B} = \mathbf{B}_0 + \mathbf{b}$.

 In the previous expressions, $\mathbf{J} = \nabla\times\mathbf{B}$ represents the current density, $p$ is the pressure, $\nu$ the viscosity and $\eta$ the magnetic diffusivity.
+The large scale mechanical and electromotive forcing are $\mathbf{f}$ and $\nabla\times\boldsymbol{F}$, respectively.
+We regard this electromotive forcing as arising from an externally induced electric field $\boldsymbol{F}$.
+As we consider the plasma ions to be mainly protons, their charge $e$ and mass $m_p$ appear in the Hall term of \eqref{mhd3}, along with the speed of light $c$.
 Regarding the equation of state, we assume it to be adiabatic.
 This means that $p\rho^{-\gamma} = p_0\rho_0^{-\gamma}$ with $\gamma = 5/3$ and $p_0$, $\rho_0$ a reference pressure and density respectively.

-Equation \ref{mhd3} is derived neglecting the Hall current since the evolution of the MHD fields is not particularly affected by the Hall term (see \cite{dmitruk2006_a, dmitruk2006_b}).
+As mentioned in the introduction, we want to analyze the implications of either considering or ignoring the Hall and EP terms.
+Because of the barotropic hypothesis, the EP term can be written as a gradient, thus providing null contribution to the curl of the electric field.
+Therefore, its inclusion in equation \eqref{mhd3} is not required.
+As for the Hall effect, we simply choose to include or not the last term on the right-hand side of equation \eqref{mhd3} in each simulation.

 For the magnetic and velocity fields we use Alfvén speed units based on magnetic field fluctuations.
-These are defined as the rms (root mean squared) value $b_0 = \sqrt{\langle b^2\rangle}$ and $v_0 = b_0/\sqrt{4\pi\rho_0}$, which is the Alfvén speed based on the rms magnetic field fluctuations.
-We define the sonic Mach number $M = v_0/C_s$ where $C_s = \sqrt{\gamma p_0/\rho_0}$ is the speed of sound.
-To measure distances we take the isotropic MHD turbulence correlation length $L$, also known as energy containing scale, defined as $L = 2\pi\int(E(k)/k)dk/\int E(k)dk$, where $E(k)$ is the energy spectral density at wavenumber $k$.
+These are defined as the rms (root mean squared) value $b_0 = \sqrt{\langle b^2\rangle_{\mathbf{x}, t}}$ and $v_0 = b_0/\sqrt{4\pi\rho_0}$, which is the Alfvén speed based on the rms magnetic field fluctuations.
+Here $\langle\bullet\rangle_{\mathbf{x}, t}$ is the space and time average during the whole simulation.
+Another characteristic speed of the problem is that of the Alfvén waves, that is, $v_A = B_0/\sqrt{4\pi\rho_0}$.
+We define the sonic Mach number $M_S = v_0/C_s$ where $C_s = \sqrt{\gamma p_0/\rho_0}$ is the speed of sound.
+To measure distances we take the isotropic MHD turbulence correlation length $L$, also known as energy containing scale, defined as $L = 2\pi\langle \int(E(k)/k)dk/\int E(k)dk \rangle_t$, where $E(k)$ is the energy spectral density at wavenumber $k$.
 Lastly, the unit we use to measure time is defined as the ratio between the unit length and the fluctuation Alfvén speed, so that $t_0 = L/v_0$.
+Finally, the plasma has $\beta = (C_s/v_A)^2\approx 0.2$.
+It is important to mention that these values vary only slightly between the simulations that consider the Hall effect and those that do not.
+This helps us compare the different results and we will take advantage of this by using the same set of units for all simulations.